ignisign/ignisign-examples/ignisign-node/README.md

 ## Ignisign Node Example: Integrating the Ignisign NodeJS SDK

 This repository offers a practical example of integrating the Ignisign NodeJS SDK into your application.
-The sample is a straightforward CRM backend, demonstrating key Ignisign functionalities.
+The sample is a straightforward CRM backend, demonstrating main Ignisign functionalities.

 ### Prerequisites